totravel/shadowsocks-ws/README.md

 ss://...
 resolving ...
 trying ...
-remote server running on host ... local server listening on 0.0.0.0 port 8787
+server running on host ...
+listening on port 8787
 ```

 ### Shadowsocks for Windows